 Personal installment loans are another way to manage the cost of an education.
 They feature these attractive benefits:

-- Higher approval rates for people with bad credit
+- Considered for a decision for individuals with bad credit

 - They are disbursed directly to you